slashtechno/wyzely-detect/README.md

     - All RTSP feeds _should_ work, however.
 - Python 3.10 or 3.11
 - Poetry (optional)
+- Windows or Linux
+    - I've tested this on MacOS - it works on my 2014 MacBook Air but not a 2011 MacBook Pro
+    - Both were upgraded with OpenCore, with the MacBook Air running Monterey and the MacBook Pro running a newer version of MacOS, which may have been the problem

 ### Docker
 - A Wyze Cam